 Every condominium has a set of bylaws.
-Make sure that you understand all of the bylaws.
+Before you buy a condominium, make sure that you understand all of the bylaws.

 Owners may make or amend bylaws by passing a motion to adopt the bylaws or changes.
 At least two-thirds of the owners have to agree to the changes.
 The new bylaws are effective after the board registers them at the Land Titles Office.